markuslindberg/aws-serverless-movie-api-example/README.md

 |Get movies for a given category and year range|GSI2|gsi2pk=category and gsi2sk between year and year|-|gsi2pk="Action" and gsi2sk between 1988 and 1990|

 ## Observability
-Using AWS X-Ray for tracing and Serilog for structured logging storing logs in AWS CloudWatch.
+Using AWS X-Ray for tracing and structured logging in AWS CloudWatch.

 ## Quality